Want to know the one word that makes humans powerful? It’s – networking.

-Ensure your writing reflects every guideline listed by the blog and when placing your backlinks, be considerate and strategic.
+Ensure your writing reflects every guideline listed by the blog and when placing your backlinks, be considerate and strategic according to your blogging link building strategy.
 Most publications ask to avoid so called “link stuffing” and will only allow maybe 2-3 links, which should be relevant for what you cover.
 You should also research your anchor text (the text you use to add your hyperlink), which should contain relevant keywords you want to rank the page or article you interlink with for.
 Otherwise you are wasting this opportunity especially with regards to SEO.

 See one example here from the Career Path article mentioned earlier:

 The link circled in green is a reference link so readers can check the study mentioned, the highlighted link in yellow is a relevant ClickDo article with a similar title and the link circled in red is a backlink to this page on the UK Education Blog that I want to rank higher on search engines: https://education.clickdo.co.uk/work-online-in-education/.
 The backlinks you add need to provide value and should provide additional information.

 This is one of the most important points, so pay close attention.

 The blog you hope to guest post for will have a specific audience and catering to them must be your priority.
 Most guest post guidelines insist you must write for your readers first but if your writing fails to intrigue the main readership then your effort will circle down the drain.

 It is wise to remember that a guest post is first read by the blog’s viewers, so mould your writing to appeal not just to your readers but the blog’s as well.
 Bear in mind that they do not know you nor your expertise and showcase this in your guest article in a way that will be of interest to them.